Learn How to Spot and Prevent Liver Cirrhosis

 There are 4 main stages of liver cirrhosis, which in itself is late-stage liver damage.
 Meaning, once scarring starts to affect liver function, it will gradually worsen if not handled appropriately.
 Here is a brief explanation of the 4 liver cirrhosis stages.

-- Stage 1: Also considered as compensated cirrhosis, the liver has minimal scarring and the afflicted may experience a few symptoms, if any.
+Also considered as compensated cirrhosis, the liver has minimal scarring and the afflicted may experience a few symptoms if any.

-- Stage 2: A symptom of this stage is portal hypertension, which is when scarring slows down blood flow in the liver, thus exerting greater pressure on the vein carrying blood from the spleen and intestines.
-As a result, varices may also develop in this area.
+A symptom of this stage is portal hypertension, which is when scarring slows down blood flow in the liver, thus exerting greater pressure on the vein carrying blood from the spleen and intestines.
+As a result, varies may also develop in this area.

-- Stage 3: This is when there is advanced liver scarring and swelling in the abdomen.
-Also considered as decompensated cirrhosis, at this stage, cirrhosis is not reversible, there are very serious health complications, and the cirrhosis symptoms experienced by the afflicted are obvious.
+This is when there is advanced liver scarring and swelling in the abdomen.
+Also considered as de-compensated cirrhosis, at this stage, cirrhosis is not reversible, there are very serious health complications, and the cirrhosis symptoms experienced by the afflicted are obvious.
 In some cases, it is also possible to experience complete liver failure.

-- Stage 4: This is known as end-stage liver disease (ESLD), which is life-threatening and requires a liver transplant as treatment.
+This is known as end-stage liver disease (ESLD), which is life-threatening and requires a liver transplant as a treatment.
 Without a transplant, this condition can be fatal for the afflicted.

 As a result, these are the several symptoms and health complications that arise.
 They are: